AdebayoEmmanuel/skillUp/0x01-REST_API/README.md

 # 0x01-REST_API
 * This repository contains my simple demonstration of the REST API I built using NodeJS
-* Endpoints are properly configured to carry out CRUDE operations
+* Endpoints are properly configured to carry out CRUD operations

 ## index.js
 * This is my application's starting point